On Being of Color

 Enter many different organizations.

 The Management Leaders of Tomorrow (MLT) program offers an incredible pre-MBA program to those interested in applying to an MBA program a year or two from now.
-As I decided to pursue an MBA 7 months ago and didn't want to wait, so I missed the MLT prep boat, but friends swear by the rigor and results!
+As I decided to pursue an MBA a few months before the round 2 deadline and didn't want to wait another cycle, I missed the MLT prep boat, but friends swear by the rigor and results!

 Though a fellowship, scholarship, and internship are all fantastic, at the end of the day they are not the same as a job or a promotion once you get to a firm.
 I have spent a lot of time recently thinking about the pipeline vs. support conundrum.